-Many parents question the need to see a therapist, and avoid bringing their child due to any number of reasons.
+Many parents question the need to see a therapist and avoid bringing their child due to a number of reasons.
 However, there are some very clear cut cases when it’s imperative that your child see a psychologist.
 We’ve outlined some of the signs that your child may benefit from seeing a child psychologist below:

 - learning or attention problems (such as ADD/ADHD)

 - behavioral problems (such as excessive anger, acting out, bedwetting or eating disorders)